JiriValasek/Animate/README.md

 ## License

-The Animate workbench (all that is inside *Animate* folde) is licensed under [LGPL license](https://github.com/JiriValasek/Animate/blob/master/Animate/LICENSE).
+* The Animate workbench (all that is inside *Animate* folder) is licensed under [LGPL license](https://github.com/JiriValasek/Animate/blob/master/Animate/LICENSE).
+This license does not extend itself to the rest of this repository.
+* The Examples (all that is inside *Examples* folder) is licensed under more permissive [MIT license](https://github.com/JiriValasek/Animate/blob/master/Examples/LICENSE).
 This license does not extend itself to the rest of this repository.

 ## Authors